terran-project/terran/docs/usage/installation.rst

 I/O-related functions for videos.
 As such, make sure you have it installed as a system dependency if you want to run predictions on videos.

+OpenCV
+^^^^^^

+Terran will use `OpenCV <https://docs.opencv.org/master/>` to efficiently resize images and considerably accelerate the face tracking process.
+Make sure you have all system dependencies to install OpenCV correctly on your machine.

 Cairo
 ^^^^^